Direct answer

 It links to the primary source

-Clickable PubMed links to every cited study so you can read it yourself.
+Clickable links to scientific sources for every cited study so you can read it yourself.
 "Trust but verify" — only works with cited sources.

 Where generic AI fails

-Hallucination risk: You ask ChatGPT: "Which study shows NMN's effect on NAD+ levels in humans?" → ChatGPT answers with "Smith et al. 2022, PMID 35XXXXXX shows 38% NAD+ increase" — and you find neither Smith 2022 nor the PMID on PubMed.
+Hallucination risk: You ask ChatGPT: "Which study shows NMN's effect on NAD+ levels in humans?" → ChatGPT answers with "Smith et al. 2022, PMID 35XXXXXX shows 38% NAD+ increase" — and you find neither Smith 2022 nor the PMID in the research literature.
 Invented.
 On health topics: recurring documented problem.

 Outdated training knowledge: training data has cutoffs (often 1-2 years old).
 Newer studies are missing.
 On rapidly evolving topics (e.g. GLP-1, peptides), live databases are needed.